pachyderm/docs/content/latest/concepts/data-concepts/provenance.md

 ---
 # metadata #
 title: Provenance
-description: Learn about the concept of provenance in Pachyderm.
+description: Learn about the concept of provenance in MLDM.
 glossaryDefinition: The recorded data lineage that tracks the dependencies and relationships between datasets.
 date:
 # taxonomy #